akka/alpakka/docs/src/main/paradox/mongodb.md

 In the code examples below we will be using Mongo's support for automatic codec derivation for POJOs.
 For Scala we will be using a case class and a macro based codec derivation.
 For Java a codec for POJO is derived using reflection.
+We assume that you already have an
+@apidoc[akka.actor.ActorSystem] set up.

 Scala
 : @@snip [snip](/mongodb/src/test/scala/docs/scaladsl/MongoSourceSpec.scala) { #pojo }